-With its fresh sea air, white beaches and buzzing arts community, the nearby Otways and its relaxed Mediterranean atmosphere, Lorne has been attracting eager holiday makers for more than a century.
+Thanks to its fresh sea air, white beaches and buzzing arts community along with the nearby Otways and a relaxed Mediterranean atmosphere, Lorne has been attracting eager holidaymakers for more than a century.

 Alive in the outdoors

-Visit some of the area's stunning attractions in the nearby Great Otway National Park.
+The nearby Great Otway National Park is a nature lover's playground with misty waterfalls, giant ferns and ancient forest.
 Discover the Erskine Falls cascading into a beautiful fern gully, one of ten waterfalls within ten minutes of town.
-Stroll along the banks of the Cumberland River or take in the view over Loutit Bay.

 Whether you're staying overnight or just passing through, take time out to wander down Lorne's main shopping strip filled with boutique gift stores, cellars, eateries and galleries.
 Relax with a latte at a sidewalk cafe, picnic under the trees on the foreshore, or dine on freshly caught seafood at a local restaurant.

-Boasting a spirited arts community, Lorne is home to the celebrated Falls Music and Arts Festival that has hosted the likes of The Flaming Lips, Iggy Pop and Public Enemy.
+Boasting a spirited arts community, Lorne is home to the Lorne Festival of The Performing Arts and the popular Falls Music and Arts Festival, which has hosted the likes of The Flaming Lips, Iggy Pop and Public Enemy.
 Pop into Qdos Arts to check out changing exhibits and outdoor sculpture park, or visit in March for the Lorne Sculpture Biennale, when up to 40 works are exhibited along the foreshore.